some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The Interface Definition may define the length of the length field.
+The Interface Definition shall define the length of the length field.
 Length of 0, 8, 16, and 32bit are allowed.

 If the length of the length field is set to 0 Bits, the number of elements in the array has to be fixed; thus, being an array with fixed length.